TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components.md

 ### Prop destructuring

 A very common pattern you will come across in React is prop [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Unpacking your props in the component arguments allows for more concise and readable code.
-Check out prop destructing in action in the example below.
+Check out prop destructuring in action in the example below.

 ~~~jsx
 function Button({ text, color, fontSize }) {